 For more information, visit SLAMbassadors.

-Former winners of SLAMbassadors include: Anthony Anaxagorou, Gabriel Akamo, Megan Beech, Kayo Chingonyi, Charlotte Higgins, Louise Hill, Sara Hirsch, Vanessa Kisuule, Hussain Manawer, NAGA MC, Chris Preddie OBE, Emily Anne Saltzman, Tommy Sissons and Indigo Williams.
+Former winners of SLAMbassadors include: Anthony Anaxagorou, Gabriel Akamo, Megan Beech, Kayo Chingonyi, Charlotte Higgins, Louise Hill, Sara Hirsch, Vanessa Kisuule, Hussain Manawer, NAGA MC, Chris Preddie OBE, Emily Anne Saltzman, and Tommy Sissons.

 The SLAMbassadors programme delivers workshops to young people in secondary schools, youth groups, prisons and young traveller centres – anywhere with young people who have a story to tell.